-- 1. First, the stories help to define their unique cultural identity.
+- 1. First, the stories help define their unique cultural identity.
 It helps them to take pride in the fact that their ancestors were the first inhabitants of the modern Ghana. - 2.
-The stories also reinforced the peaceful disposition in the face of aggression and conflicts.
-Throughout the accounts, the Guan came across as people who peace were loving and loved to live side-by-side other ethnic groups. - 3.
-Their stories help them to see themselves as one united ethnic group despite their spread in different countries today. - 4.
-The stories provide them a sense of belonging to a unique ethnic identity and group. - 5.
-The stories also help them to see themselves as people who were resilient and endured adversity such as climate change and conflicts. - 6.
-The stories also enable them to see themselves as a more tolerant ethnic group that can adapt to different cultures.
+The stories also reinforc the peaceful disposition in the face of aggression and conflicts.
+Throughout the accounts, the Guan came across as people who are loving and loved to live side-by-side with other ethnic groups. - 3.
+Their stories help them see themselves as one united ethnic group despite their spread in different countries today. - 4.
+The stories provide them with a sense of belonging to a unique ethnic identity and group. - 5.
+The stories also help them to see themselves as resilient people and people who endured adversity such as climate change and conflicts. - 6.
+The stories also enable them see themselves as a more tolerant ethnic group that can adapt to different cultures.